HIV/AIDS denialism in South Africa: July

-The Presidential Advisory Panel on AIDS's second meeting took place on July 3 and 4 in Johannesburg.
+The Presidential Advisory Panel on AIDS's second meeting took place on 3 and 4 July in Johannesburg.
 Both meetings were closed to the general public and to nearly all journalists, with the exception of Mark Schoofs of the Village Voice.
 Schoofs reported that David Rasnick, another AIDS denialist member of the panel, had called for HIV testing to be completely banned, and had argued he hadn't seen "any evidence" of an AIDS catastrophe.
 The meeting also culminated in research proposals by both supporters and denialists of the HIV/AIDS hypothesis.
 South African health official Khotso Mokhele praised both proposals, saying that once concluded, one side of the HIV/AIDS debate might "shut up once and for all."
 The AIDS denialists at the meeting recommended that the disease be treated not with antiretroviral drugs, but rather with vitamins and "alternative" and "complementary" therapies including "massage therapy, music therapy, yoga, spiritual care, homeopathy, Indian ayurvedic medicine, light therapy and many other methods."
-On July 6, the scientific community responded with the Durban Declaration, signed by 5,000 scientists and published in Nature.
+On 6 July, the scientific community responded with the Durban Declaration, signed by 5,000 scientists and published in Nature.
 The declaration stated, among other things, that "HIV causes AIDS.
 It is unfortunate that a few vocal people continue to deny the evidence.
 This position will cost countless lives."
 Nevertheless, when the International AIDS Conference in Durban was held just three days later, where Mbeki was scheduled to give the opening speech, he openly rejected the mainstream view that HIV is the cause of AIDS, and instead argued that it was caused by poverty, bad nourishment and general ill-health.
 The solution was not, Mbeki continued, expensive western medicine, but the alleviation of poverty in Africa.
 He also invited Maggiore, an outspoken AIDS denialist, to give a talk at the conference, and, in one of his own speeches, exhorted the other delegates at the conference to "...speak to one another honestly and frankly, with sufficient tolerance to respect everybody's point of view, with sufficient tolerance to allow all voices to be heard."
 His speech met with largely negative reception from the delegates attending the conference, hundreds of whom walked out.